Historic Niwot Caboose

 • Guide the future of downtown with input from residents and business owners

-In short: land-use decisions will finally be made by the people who know and love Niwot best — Niwotians.
+In short: land-use decisions will be made locally by officials elected by Niwot residents.

 Will my taxes go up?